chrisweb/arduino-nodejs-music-quiz-game/README.md

 # Arduino NodeJS Music Quiz Game

+🚨⚠️ project is being re-written lot of things might currently be broken

 ![music quiz game logo](./docs/images/music_quiz_game-logo.png)

 A music quiz game using an arduino to record buttons input and nodejs as gameserver